School of Humanities and Sciences

 honorary doctorate of Gothenburg U. This year, Kay received the

 Lifetime Achievement Award of the Association for Computational

 Linguistics for his sustained role as an intellectual leader of NLP

-BioTom Kealey is the author of The Creative Writing MFA Handbook, as well as Thieves I’ve Known, winner of the Flannery O’Connor Award.
-Tom’s work has appeared in Best American Nonrequired Reading, Glimmer Train, The Rumpus, and many other places.
-Tom has taught creative writing at Stanford University since 2003.
+BioTom Kealey is the author of Thieves I've Known, winner of the Flannery O'Connor Award and an NPR Best Books.
+Tom also authored The Creative Writing MFA Handbook, and his stories have appeared in Best American NonRequired Reading, Glimmer Train, The Rumpus, and many other places.